cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 Marie can access her combat robot at any time and see what it's doing.
 And you can't do that without blackmail.
 It's clearly part of the game.
-That means 'social engineering'."
+That means 'social engineering.'"

 Sigur was silent.

 Lilly: If you don't want that, you can play Cypherpunks missions.
 These are not about taking over as many computers as possible or catching hackers, but about bringing things to light, making up for injustice, and allowing more and more people to escape the oppression that prevailed back then.
 You'd better think the way we think today.
-Then maybe you can figure out how the cypher punks won the war.
+Then maybe you can figure out how the cypherpunks won the war.
 I mean, that was already a superior force back then, the secret services, the armies, giant corporations.
 But in the end, they made it.
 I was wondering if it wouldn't be exciting to play Cypherpunk, too.